marick/structural-typing/README.md

    have to look to the source to understand them... kind of defeating the whole purpose of naming.
-For understandability, saying "step `N` produces a Type<sub>33</sub>" is less useful than "step `N` adds a color field".
+For understandability, saying "step `N` produces a Type<sub>33</sub>" is less useful than "step `N` adds a `:color` field".

 This library is built to match the flow style of programming.

 ## A whirlwind tour

 Type descriptions are stored in one or more *type-repos*.
-For these examples, I'll use a predefined default global repo so that I don't have to keep mentioning it all the time.
-(In production, I recommend a different [[[setup]]].)
+For these examples, I'll use the predefined default global repo so that I don't have to keep mentioning it all the time.
+(In production, I recommend a different [setup](https://github.com/marick/structural-typing/wiki/Recommended-setup).)

 Let's say that a `:Point` is a map with `:x` and `:y` keys: